DarkLive/Dark-Toolbox/README.md

 #### Features: ####

-1)&nbsp;Renamer: Renames all files in the folder with increasing number.
+1)&nbsp;Renamer: Renames all files in the folder.
 New filename and extension must be selected for accurate renaming. (e.g. Picture1,Picture2/Video1Sub,Video2Sub)

 2)&nbsp;TagRemover: Removes tags from file names. (e.g. subtitle translator, uploader etc.)
 ***